ch4zm/interesting-blaseball-games/Readme.md

 * Add close games (1 run - sorted by score, low to hi or hi to low?)
     * maxedout - high-scoring, one-run games
-    * nailbiter - low-scoring, one-run games
+    * defensive - low-scoring, one-run games

 ## Libraries Used